 Rhonda Massad – Community Activist

 Rhonda focuses on community issues that touch the heart of many on the West Island.
 She lends her social media force to local charities to give them a voice.
-Through her viral, award winning, news blog, the West Island Blog, she can help those in need reach out and get much-needed resources that they may otherwise not know about.
+Through her viral, award winning, news blog, the West Island News, she can help those in need reach out and get much-needed resources that they may otherwise not know about.
 This match making has become an integral part of her efforts to unite the community.

 She sat on the board of Big Brothers Big Sisters of the West Island and continues to volunteer for the cause today.
 During her youngest child’s term at West Island College Rhonda sat on their board as well.